The Walker Tax Advantage

 We believe in planning for all contingencies and we want to ensure that the MAXIMUM amount of your assets pass in legacy to your children and heirs so that they have the financial security to achieve their life’s goals and dreams.

 The Comprehensive Walker Estate Planning Will We go above and beyond the typical Will.
 In each of our Walker Estate Planning packages at a minimum we offer a comprehensive 4 document plan that includes (1) a tax planning Will, (2) a Durable Power of Attorney, (3) an Advance Directive for Health Care, and (4) an Executive Summary outlining your wishes.

 OUR PLAN: The Plan includes 4 documents:

 (1) Will - A Will is a legal document that lets you state how you wish your estate to be handled when you die.
 You can also name your beneficiaries and what you would like each one to receive.
 If you don't have a Will and you pass away, a Georgia probate court will decide what to do with your property and you won't be able to make special provisions or gifts.
-According to Georgia's intestate laws, the decedent's surviving spouse and children would share the estate.
+According to Georgia's intestate laws, the decedent's surviving spouse and children, even minor children, would share the estate.

 Our estate planning attorneys handle all legal matters pertaining to Wills, including the following:

 It is important that your Will is properly structured.
 We are experienced at tax law and we are knowledgeable with estate planning.
 We know how to design estate plans that minimize estate tax liabilities and allow for your assets to be easily transferred to your designated beneficiaries.